jwhu1024/p2p-dedup-exp/README.md

 # p2p-proto
-discovery peers in local network by using zbeacon
+discovery peers in local network by using zyre

 # Setup
 1. install zeromq